 FastComet Domain Name Fee

-To offer the best price to the customer, FastComet hast set a near-zero commission pricing model on domain registration cost.
-That ensures flat renewal pricing per domain.
+To offer the best price to the customer, FastComet has set a near-zero commission pricing model on domain registration cost.
+This ensures flat renewal pricing per domain.

 For instance, a .com domain costs $8.95 + $2.95 (privacy protection fee) for the first year and then 10.95/year when you renew.

 Your domain name with FastComet renews at $10.95+$2.95=$13.9.

 FastComet vs. Bluehost: Domain Name Renewal Cost Comparison

 BlueHost doesn’t offer the traditional cPanel.
 So if you are a fan of cPanel, the most popular and easiest to use web hosting control panel, then you better go for FastComet.

 When it comes to transparency, FastComet is as clear as crystal about traffic and bandwidth allocation.
 The entry-level plan (FastCloud) can handle up to 25K visits/month, 50K for FastCloud Plus, and 100K visits/month for FastCloud Extra.
 You know exactly what is behind each plan; No surprise, No gimmicks.
 Plus they offer up to 10x more file limits (more on that below) than BlueHost so you have room for growth.

 As far as Bluehost is concerned, they offer “unmetered” traffic and disk space.